 As the fiery red July sun sank low on the horizon, finally disappearing behind Mitchell’s barn, the first bats of the summer evening swooped low, along the maple trees in our yard.
 Their small, dark shadowy figures glided effortlessly along the lowest branches, and dotted the skies over the clothesline at the side of the old house.

-The little brown bats returned to our yard every spring and mothers produced just one baby each year, usually around the middle of June.
-By the end of July the babies took their first flights as they were weaned off of their mother and began to eat insects.
+The little brown bats returned to our yard every spring, and mothers produced just one baby each year, around the middle of June.
+By the end of July the babies took their first flights as they were weaned off of their mother, and began to eat insects.

-The days were hot, often humid and the only form of air conditioning in the old house was to open a window and hope for the best.
+The days were hot, often humid, and the only form of air conditioning in the old house was to open a window, and hope for the best.
 Sitting outside under the big maple trees in the evening was a nice way to cool down and reflect on the events of the day.
-We’d glance down the lane and watch the odd cars going by on the third line and see them begin to turn their headlights on for the night.
+We’d glance down the lane, watch the cars going by on the Third Line, and one at a time, turn on their headlights for the night.

 As the summer season unfolded, there would be many nights like this.
-We’d sit outside to cool down after a long hot day and became the audience for the sunset performance of the small brown bats and their aerial show.
+We’d sit outside to cool down after a long hot day, and we became the audience for the sunset performance of the small brown bats, and their aerial show.

 Mother and Dad would eventually rise from their lawn chairs, and fold them up for the evening; carrying their empty cups, and the scattered crumbs remaining on the cookie plate.

 The bats would continue their hunt for food long after we’d gone into the old house, gliding and darting in the yard, as we slumbered peacefully through the warm summer night.

 (an excerpt from ‘Lanark County Calendar: Four Seasons on the Third Line)